jpvantassel/hvsrpy/README.md

 >Joseph Vantassel.
 (2020). jpvantassel/hvsrpy: latest (Concept).
 Zenodo.
 [http://doi.org/10.5281/zenodo.3666956](http://doi.org/10.5281/zenodo.3666956)

-_Note: For software, version specific citations should be prefered to general concept citations, such as that listed above.
+_Note: For software, version specific citations should be preferred to general concept citations, such as that listed above.
 To generate a version specific citation for `hvsrpy`, please use the citation tool for that specific version on the `hvsrpy` [archive](http://doi.org/10.5281/zenodo.3666956)._